gwtproject/gwt-site/src/main/markdown/articles/security_for_gwt_applications.md

         Typically these strings are parsed via a call to JavaScript's 'eval' function for fast decoding.

-*   A string containing a JSON object assigned to a variable, returned by a server as the response to a &lt;script&gt; tag.
+*   A string containing a JSON object assigned to a variable, returned by a server as the response to a `<script>`tag.

         Example: